vapoursynth/vapoursynth/doc/installation.rst

 By default VSFS will be registered if the Pismo File Mount Audit Package was installed before VapourSynth.
-If you install the Pismo File Mount Audit Package after VapourSynth and still want to use this feature either reinstall VapourSynth or register it from the commandline with "pfm register <path>\\core32\\vsfs.dll" or "pfm register <path>\\core64\\vsfs.dll".
+If you install the Pismo File Mount Audit Package after VapourSynth and still want to use this feature, either reinstall VapourSynth or register it from the command line with "pfm register <path>\\core32\\vsfs.dll" or "pfm register <path>\\core64\\vsfs.dll".